helenhoffman/helenhoffman.github.io/_posts/2016-09-06-How-to-Become-A-Data-Scientist.md

 ---
 layout: post
-title: How to Become A Data Scientist
+title: Become A Qualified Data Scientist Never Easy
 ---

 The Word Data Scentist has been over used.
 From my understanding, a data scientist can be defined as: